marcoxa/iron-main/README.md

 **asmibm-mode** is a major mode to handle Assembler/IBM MVS or z/OS ASM IBM.
 The mode just does highlighting and some minor indentation.
+It is different form the "standard" Emacs assembler mode because of some syntax peculiarities that required some special treatment for Font Lock Mode.

 More functionalities may come in the future.